zoisite-rb/zoisite-rb/guides/source/active_record_validations.md

 </div>
 ```

 You can then style this div however you'd like.
-The default scaffold that Rails
+The default scaffold that Zoisite
 generates, for example, adds this CSS rule:

 ```css